vincmazet/bip/_sources/labs/lab1.md

 (labs:lab1)=
 # Lab 1

-You can refer to the [correction](labs:cor11) after you have completed each exercise.
+After completing each exercise, you can refer to the [correction](labs:cor11).
-Whatever, do not hesitate to ask your colleagues and teachers to get more informations or to discuss about a specific topic.
+Furthermore, do not hesitate to ask your colleagues and teachers for additional information or to discuss specific topics.

 <!-- >> En TP (mais aussi parfois en cours) : demander d'afficher systématiquement la colorbar.
 Cela permet notamment d'éviter de travailler à la fois avec des images en int (0-255) et float (0-1). -->